Which statement best describes the difference between anatomy and... | Channels for Pearson+

 B

-Anatomy and physiology are terms that refer only to the study of diseases.
+Anatomy and physiology are two terms for the same field of study.

 C